Qualify as a counsellor on a professional counselling training course which is accredited by the British Association for Counselling and Psychotherapy

 Includes a counselling placement

-During this course you will undertake an in-depth study of the person-centred and cognitive behavioural approach to counselling.
+During this course you will undertake an in-depth study of the person-centred approach to counselling.
 You will gain an overview of therapeutic models and current developments in theory and practice.
 There will also be an opportunity for you to take part in intensive skills development and supervision of practice, alongside widespread opportunities for personal development.
 This course provides a balance between academic work, skills development, professional practice, and individual personal development and self-awareness.

 Students who successfully complete all aspects of the professional training and do not wish to progress onto the full MSc can exit with a Postgraduate Diploma in Counselling and Psychotherapy.
 Those who complete the dissertation module will receive a full Masters qualification.